top of page

 We Do Not Pay to Pray

-This "storehouse tithe" applied only to Israelites under the Law of Moses while they still had a temple in Jerusalem.
-The "storehouse" could never be a local synagogue, only the temple storeroom for agricultural tithes.
-Therefore, claiming the local church is equivalent to the Jerusalem temple is false.
-There is no connection between Levites and modern clergy, as the first group was a family lineage rather than anyone with a college degree.
+The "storehouse tithe" applied only to Israelites under the Law of Moses.
+While the temple still stood in Jerusalem, the "storehouse" referred exclusively to the temple storeroom for agricultural tithes, never to a local synagogue.
+Claims equating the local church with the Jerusalem temple are false, and there is no connection between Levites and modern clergy, because Levites were a family lineage, not a trained professional class.

-Let us talk about Melchizedek, the "priest of God Most High," whom Abraham tithed his spoils of war (see Gen. 14:17-24).
-Although Hebrew and English renderings of this passage indicate one-tenth, the material in question was property captured from another person—neither income nor money.
-The only reason prosperity preachers discuss this story of Melchizedek is because of its mention in the letter to the Hebrews (Ch.
-7).
-They assume the main reason the author of Hebrews alluded to Melchizedek was to symbolize a universal requirement for tithing that both preceded and superseded the Law of Moses.
-However, the author emphasized how Jesus' priesthood came before and how it is superior to Levi and his ancestors.
-The letter to the Hebrews does not include any verse telling Christians to tithe because Abraham gave a tenth of his loot to Melchizedek.
-Prosperity preachers "read in" (i.e., eisegete), a typological example the author never intended.
+Consider also Melchizedek, the "priest of God Most High," to whom Abraham tithed a portion of his spoils of war (Gen. 14:17–24).
+Although Hebrew and English renderings indicate a tenth, the material in question consisted of property captured from another, neither income nor money.
+Prosperity preachers latch onto this story mainly because Hebrews (7:1–10) mentions Melchizedek, assuming the author intended to establish a universal requirement for tithing, grounded in a figure who both preceded and superseded the Law of Moses.
+Yet the author of Hebrews emphasizes that Jesus' priesthood comes before and surpasses that of Levi and his descendants.
+Nowhere in the letter does it instruct Christians to tithe, despite Abraham giving a tenth of his spoils to Melchizedek.
+Prosperity preachers brazenly "read in" (eisegete) a typological mandate that the text never intended, twisting sacred Scripture to enforce worldly gain rather than reveal divine truth.

 Courtesy of www.LumoProject.com